 PRODUCT INFO Dark Rock Pro 4 Manufacture be quiet!
 Available at View at Amazon

 While that makes sense, you can’t truly achieve maximum performance without adequate cooling.
 That’s where high-end air coolers come in.
+Budget CPU coolers might offer good value but they can’t quite match the raw performance of these coolers.
 Now we’re all familiar with the big names.
-A few worth mentioning are Noctua, Cryorig and of course, be quiet!
+A few worth mentioning are Noctua, Cryorig and of course, be Quiet!
 We’re talking about the last one today.
 In this review, we’re looking at a cooler that quickly got rave reviews and critical acclaim.
-We’re talking about the Dark Rock Pro 4.
+Be Quiet! has already impressed us once before, as can be seen in our be Quiet!
+Pure Loop 240mm AiO Review.
+Today, we’re making an in-depth be quiet!
+Dark Rock Pro 4 CPU Cooler Review.

 So, be quiet! made quite a name for themselves when they first burst onto the realm of CPU coolers.
 Much of that popularity lies in the name itself.
 Recently, their coolers have gained popularity for their sleek aesthetic, incredible performance, and unobtrusive acoustic performance.
 The Dark Rock Pro 4 checks all of those boxes and more.

-With all of that said, if you’re looking for a premium cooler, we recommend reading this in-depth review to the end.
-Let us get to it.
+With all of that said, if you’re looking for one of the best CPU coolers, we recommend reading this in-depth Dark Rock Pro 4 CPU Cooler review to the end – we will consider all things, as such Compatibility, Size, Design, Benchmarks, Comparison to Noctua, and overall value, so Let us get to it.

 be quiet!
 Dark Rock Pro 4 arrives in the excellent packaging we all know and love.
 As usual, the company pushes the dark theme quite heavily.
 Even the box is attractive, the sort you can put on your desk or on a shelf.
 On the front, we have a profile shot of the cooler itself.
 This pairs nicely with the branding and short description.